 The unique selling proposition (USP) is the factor or benefit that makes your product different—stand out—from other equivalent products on the market.
 As an example, one product may use small-batch processing where its competitors do not.
 If you offer a service rather than a product you may determine your USP is that you will go to the client rather than them coming to your office.
 You may also see USP referred to as unique selling point or unique selling position statement.

-Identifying your USP takes quite a bit of time and research, but without the research you are selling just another commodity.
+Identifying your USP takes quite a bit of time and research, but without the research, you are selling just another commodity.

-- Industry Research.
 Before you can discover what makes your product unique, you’ll need to know what else is available for your prospective customers.
-That means doing in-depth analysis of each one of your competitors.
+That means doing an in-depth analysis of each one of your competitors.
 What products exist that can fill the same needs as your product?
 What selling points do these competitors promote?

-- Prospect Research.
 What do people who already own a product from your industry have to say?
 Quite a lot, usually.
-If you’re selling B2C products and services, then customer reviews online can be a goldmine of feedback.
-These comments don’t just talk about the product’s good and bad points, but also service issues like delivery costs, bad tech support experiences and billing complications.
+If you’re selling B2C products and services, the customer reviews online can be a goldmine of feedback.
+These comments don’t just talk about the product’s good and bad points, but also service issues like delivery costs, bad tech support experiences, and billing complications.

-- Customer Research.
 Existing customers are a terrific source of information.
-Start out by getting in touch with your ‘best’ customers and ask them if they can spend a few minutes giving you feedback on the products they own.
+Start by getting in touch with your "best" customers and ask them if they can spend a few minutes giving you feedback on the products they own.
 Use this information to pull together a brief survey and mail or email it to the rest of your customers.

-- Conclusion.
 The moment of truth comes when you settle on one single area of strength and turn that into a USP.
-This must be a quality that is important to your customers.
+It must be a quality that is important to your customers.
 If you’re proud of offering your product in 50 subtly different shades of green, but your customers can’t tell the difference, that’s not a good choice for your USP.
 Ideally, your choice should also be a feature or quality that will be both memorable and difficult for someone else to copy.